-Coding gives you power to not only enjoy other people's projects, but say "I can do that!" and build your own passions.
+Coding gives you the power to not only enjoy other people's projects, but also to say "I can do that!" and build your own passions.
 You form excellent problem-solving skills and troubleshooting steps — steps that I use almost every day in other areas.
 And if you enjoy logic puzzles, coding is a neat way to scratch that itch and make something special for yourself.

 The language you learn can be helpful in the most unlikely of situations: Because I knew HTML and CSS, I ended up with lots of one-off web jobs from friends and acquaintances who didn't want to venture into those waters.
 In my early post-college years, those jobs paid my rent; and it was HTML and CSS that helped land me my first job at Apple, and my ebook-building job at Macworld.

 And, like learning real-world languages, once you understand one coding language, it's a whole lot easier to get to know the others.

 Great resources to start learning how to code

 The good news is, you don't have to stumble through coding and self-teach yourself the way I had to.
 It's 2017, and you have your pick of great, interactive resources for learning to code.
 Whereas I had to rely on the kindness of random internet strangers and HTML Goodies, you can quickly pick up the basics of just about any coding skill with the right tutorials.

 Here are some of my favorite starting points: